 By 2010, the goal was to “Pay a minimum of $35 extra per month toward the mortgage”.
 (Hey, at least it was more specific.)
 Well, we did that, and then some.
 Sometimes we slacked off, and sometimes we hit it hard.
 My husband did a few odd jobs.
 I brought in extra money with my side business.

 By late September 2011, we were down to $49,500.
 We just kept at it, sending in as much as we could, as often as we could.
 There were some months when we made 8 payments to the mortgage, in varying amounts.
-And we obsessively tracked our progress using the debt snowball app for the iPhone I created.
+And we obsessively tracked our progress using the debt snowball app for iPhone & Android I created.